 As always, these are just recommendations.
 If you’re a heavy smoker and you really want a cigarette-like appearance, then, by all means, use a cigalike.
 Similarly, if you’re a light smoker but still want the performance of a mod, then there’s nothing wrong with that.
 However, there are reasons behind the recommendations, so they’re definitely worth keeping in mind.

 Your Lifestyle: Where and When Will You Be Vaping?

 One big factor in determining the right e-cigarette kit for your needs is where and when you’ll be using your device.

 When Will You Be Vaping?

 All the time: Most people looking for a new e-cigarette kit will be hoping to completely replace smoking with vaping.
 This means you’ll need something you can use all day without it running out of battery.
-Cigalikes aren’t great for this, so consider getting a tank system or a mod kit.
+Cigalikes aren’t great for this, so consider getting a pod mod or mod system.
 To maximise battery life, the higher the mAh (milliamp hour) rating of the battery, the better.
-There’s more information on battery capacity and battery life in this post.
+There’s more information on battery capacity and battery life in this guide to vape batteries.